-Note: You can also right-click the Application Directories folder in both the Web Console and the Data Management Console to access the Application Path option.

-Creating and Mapping Applications

-Αр plications are designed to group related components.
+wetadata Management.
+Provides options to create a cluster synonym, to refresh synonyms (only available for base synonyms, not cluster synonyms), and to prepare translation files for the metadata in the synonym. ☐ Data Management.
+Enables you to recreate a DBMS table, drop a table, in data, delete all data, and show/modify data.
+Data Management.
+Enables you to recreate a DBMS table, drop a table, insert sample data, delete all data, and show/modify data.
+Quick Copy.
+Opens the Quick Copy page where you can specify the target param the new synonym and table.
+Custom Copy.
+Opens Data Assist for editing and enhancing the synonym.
+Flow.
+Opens a demo flow page.
+Managing A ٩pp plications and Paths clio the th management tasks are available from the Applications page, which is accessed by cking Applications on the Web Console sidebar.
+The Application Directories tree displays on e resources pane.
+The ribbon includes a set of icons that provide the quickest way to initiate th management tasks.
+Creating and M b apping Applications Ар plications are designed to group related components.
 When you create a new physical application, it becomes available for addition to the search path in a selected profile.
-When you map an application name to an existing physical location outside of approot, the mapped application becomes available for inclusion in the search path of a selected profile. • plications can be created and mapped in either the Web Console or the Data Management nsole. Ар plication directory names must comply with the following rules: The maximum length is 64 characters.
+When you map an application name to an existing physical location outside of approot, the mapped application becomes available for inclusion in the search path of a selected profile. plications can be created and mapped in either the Web Console or the Data Management nsole. Ар plication directory names must comply with the following rules: The maximum length is 64 characters.
 For multi-part Application directories, the total length is limited to 512 characters.